 PRASA reached a settlement with the EPA in 2015 for, among other things, releasing raw sewage into the water system.
 The EPA charged that “the overflows from PRASA’s collection system present an imminent and substantial endangerment to persons who come into contact with discharged waters contaminated with raw sewage.”

 Why cutting off funds seemed like a solution to the problem is unclear, but it is certainly clear that without funds PRASA was not in a better position than it had been before.

 Hurricane Maria shut down electricity needed to run the water treatment systems and left millions of residents without running water.
 When the water delivery was restored, however, the problems were not solved.
 For one thing, a boil order was in place when many residents still had no power to boil that water.
 Bottled drinking water was rationed to one bottle per person per day in many areas where bottled water was being sold, and many more areas had no stores open where water could be purchased at all.

-Highly publicized water bottle deliveries in Puerto Rico continued to fall short of even bottle per person per day.
+Highly publicized water bottle deliveries in Puerto Rico continued to fall short of even one bottle per person per day.